Kovind hopes India would be discrimination-free by 2047 | Education

 President Ram Nath Kovind on Thursday said he hoped that India would be free of discrimination and a developed nation by 2047 when it celebrates the centenary of independence.

-While speaking at the convocation of Babasaheb Bhimrao Ambedkar University here, the President asked youths to become job creators and not job seekers.
+While speaking at the ninth convocation of Babasaheb Bhimrao Ambedkar University (BBAU) here, the President asked youths to become job creators and not job seekers.

-Quoting Babasaheb Ambedkar, Kovind said if an educated person does not come forward for welfare of the society then education has not meaning.
+Quoting Babasaheb Ambedkar, Kovind said if an educated person does not come forward for welfare of the society then education has no meaning.

 Now ''our daughters are giving more fame to the country than our sons'', he said.